Marc Guéhi: 2024–2025: Captaincy and FA Cup win

+2025–present: Community Shield win and transfer speculation

+On 10 August 2025, Guéhi captained Palace in the 2025 FA Community Shield against Liverpool, later lifting his second trophy following Palace's win in the penalty shootout after a 2–2 draw.
+Amid links with a transfer to Liverpool the next day, Palace chairman Steve Parish stated that Guéhi, with a year left on his contract and no interest in an extension, would likely be sold to avoid the club losing him for free the following summer.
+However, Palace manager Oliver Glasner contradicted Parish's words, stating the following week that Guéhi "[had] to stay" at the club.

+In spite of further speculation towards the end of the transfer window, Guéhi started in a 3–0 win at Aston Villa on 30 August, scoring Palace's second goal, a "stunning curling effort" that went on to be nominated for Premier League Goal of the Month; his teammate Dean Henderson was later shown urging him to say goodbye to the Palace fans after the full-time whistle.
+Following the match, Glasner reiterated that Palace could not sell Guéhi.
+The following day, which was transfer deadline day, Liverpool agreed a £35 million deal with Palace for Guéhi, who completed an hour-long medical and was on the verge of signing a five-year contract with the Premier League champions.
+However, the transfer dramatically collapsed minutes before the deadline, with Palace, having been unable to secure an adequate replacement in time, pulling out of the deal.
+It was reported by some outlets that Glasner had threatened to resign from his position as manager had Guéhi been sold.
+Guéhi was later nominated for Premier League Player of the Month for August 2025.

 International career

+Youth career

 Guéhi captained the England national under-17 team at the UEFA European Under-17 Championship in May 2017.
 He played in every match at the competition, scoring an own goal in the opening 3–1 win against Norway.
 England went on to lose on penalties to Spain in the final.
 In October 2017, he was included in the squad for the 2017 FIFA U-17 World Cup.
 On 28 October, he scored the fourth goal in a 5–2 victory against Spain as England were crowned world champions.

 In October 2018, Guéhi progressed to the England under-19 team and scored in a friendly against Portugal.
 He also scored in 2019 Elite Qualifiers against the Czech Republic and Denmark.

 In August 2019, Guéhi was included in an England under-21 squad for the first time.
 On 6 September 2021, Lee Carsley confirmed Guéhi as captain of the under-21s.